Nonprofit Analytics: How to Tap Into Your Fundraising Data

 Your nonprofit website serves as a hub of information about your organization and a central location for supporters to get involved with your mission.
 Optimize your online strategy by tracking metrics such as:

-This is the amount of time visitors spend on your website.
+Session duration: The amount of time visitors spend on your website.
 Typically, a longer session duration indicates more interest in your organization.

-Traffic from organic search refers to the number of visitors who access your website via Google search.
+Organic search traffic: Traffic from organic search refers to the number of visitors who access your website via Google search.
 This metric can provide insight into the success of your search engine optimization (SEO) strategy.

-Understanding your website’s conversion rate allows you to tailor your forms and CTA buttons to create a better user experience that ultimately leads to more donations and sign-ups.
+Conversion rate: Understanding your website’s conversion rate allows you to tailor your forms and CTA buttons to create a better user experience that ultimately leads to more donations and sign-ups.

 Meyer Partners: The Best Service for Nonprofit Analytics

-Meyer Partners is a full-service communications, marketing, and fundraising consulting agency.
+Meyer Partners is a full-service communications, marketing, and fundraising consulting agency that prioritizes data in all of our strategies.
 That means that we are uniquely qualified to offer top-down solutions for virtually all of your organization’s operations, including comprehensive data analytics services.
-Our dedicated team includes data experts who can leverage your nonprofit’s metrics to create personalized strategies to better steward your donors, improve marketing outreach, and maximize fundraising success.

 In particular, our best-in-class predictive analytics services allow us to mine your data house files and model donor behavior with incredible accuracy.
 With these intuitive models, we build intelligent plans of action for you to succeed in savvy, long-term donor relationship-building—all while using fewer asks and generating far higher margins of revenue.